progrium/gh-pages-auth/README.md

 Because you login with GitHub initially and we set this up to include the GitHub API token for your user, you can use this as a foundation for a static site that can modify itself when you're logged in.

 ## Getting Started
+This may look like a lot but these are step-by-step instructions for setting up the 3 prerequisites (domain, Auth0, and GitHub OAuth client) needed before the rest is automated:

 * **Register a domain** and point DNS to GitHub
   * Create root/apex record
     * Create `ALIAS` record if possible to `<username>.github.io`